 The snare is created from a noise signal of some kind that has a notch filter sweeping through—cutting a thin line through the noise from low frequency to high in a cycle that is quick enough to both directly inform the timbre of the snare and slow enough to be clearly distinguished as an element of sequencing.
 The filtered noise becomes translucent, in an auditory sort of way.
 White noise, a random signal with a constant spectral density, is here filtered subtly and shot through with wonderful chromatic veins of empty space.
 The noise swarms around these sweeping lines of void—like a cloud of moisture prickling with static electricity, or like dense smoke lit from every angle.

 I felt as though I could feel and appreciate, in slow motion, every beat and wrinkle and corner of the sound.
 I wonder now, thinking back, if what had happened was a sort of tunnel vision which changed the magnification of my experience of duration?
 In music, the difference between timbre, tone and rhythm is a difference along a spectrum.
 The timbre of a sound is its texture according to the overtone structure of the wave: a bright sound includes many overtones, and a warm sound includes few.
 What this means is that the harmonics of a bright sound, with more overtones, include a large number of superimposed high frequencies—not perceptible individually but only in terms of their layered whole.
 What then is tone?
-Tone is produced by periodicity: Middle C is 440 wave cycles per second, for instance.
+Tone is produced by periodicity: Middle C is about 520 wave cycles per second, for instance.
 These cycles are crucial, because as they get slower and slower the notes become deeper and deeper until, finally, they are no longer perceptible as tones at all, but as beats.
-440 cycles in a second sounds like a note, but only four cycles?
+520 cycles in a second sounds like a note, but only two cycles?
 That’s the regular thump of house music.

 This is how the continuum of timbre, texture and rhythm is produced: the layering of waves of different speeds and lengths to create a music that has all three.
 The perception of them as discrete has to do with the speed that the brain can parse them.
 In a hyper-active brain then, running in rare and unsustainable overdrive, irregularities appear in the delineation.
 This all comes to a head in the swirling vortex of that snare.
 The cycling of the filter, that both informs the timbre and rhythm at once, united briefly in my perception the entire continuum of noise briefly.
 Not used to the sensory overload, the continuous succession of durations too tiny to be normally perceptible mixed up my experience in an inverted déjà vu and disabled the folding of the future into the present.